moduware/morph-list-view-divider/README.md

 Divider component for list view

+`morph-list-view-divider` changes its look based on when it is either IOS device or Android device.

-## Getting Started:
+## Getting Started

-For the information about how to clone the desired repository, running the local server and testing, please refer to this [link](https://github.com/moduware/polymorph-components/blob/master/INFO.md).
+For the information about how to clone the desired repository, running the local server and testing, please refer to Polymorph elements getting started docs at the end of this repository.

 ## Demo

+- For an inline demo you can edit please see `morph-list-view` component on webcomponents website here [morph-list-view]

 - Here is a quick demo of the `morph-list-view-divider` element for **IOS platform**.